iapostolaki/chessboard-joanna-ludwig/README.md

 -->

 ## About the project
-C# console application that renders a chessboard.
+C# console application that renders a chessboard based on user input.

 ## Dependencies
 ### Framework